Images for the news release “Sarah Angelina Acland re-discovered as one of the pioneers of colour photography”.

 Sarah Angelina Acland, aged 7, with her brothers Theodore and Henry, photographed by Charles Lutwidge Dodgson (Lewis Carroll) in 1856

 Sarah Angelina Acland was the daughter of Henry Wentworth Acland, Regius Professor of Medicine at Oxford.
 She and her brothers were the closest childhood friends of Alice Liddell and her sisters Ina and Edith.
-Like the Liddell sisters the Acland children were taken down the river by Lewis Carroll who told them stories “bits of which became Alice in Wonderland”.
+Like the Liddell sisters the Acland children were taken on rowing trips on the River Thames by Lewis Carroll who told them stories “bits of which became Alice in Wonderland”.

 Having been photographed by Lewis Carroll as a child, as an adult Miss Acland took up photography herself.
 Her most important contribution to the field was as a colour photographer using the “Sanger Shepherd process of natural colour photography”.
 In the conventional account of the history of photography “the birth of colour photography” is said to have taken place in June 1907 with the release in Paris of the “Autochrome” process by the Lumière brothers.
 However, Miss Acland began experimenting in colour photography in 1899.
 In 1905 and 1906 she gave four lectures on the subject at the Royal Photographic Society in front of overflowing audiences.
 Her colour lantern slides were regarded as the finest that had ever been seen by her contemporaries, who credited her with inaugurating the field of colour photography “as a process for the travelling amateur”.